Accuracy is a range, not an exact number. Ginger Vieira explains the variables that apply to all FDA-approved glucose meters.

 Today’s typical glucose meters can produce two different blood sugar levels within even 30 seconds of each other due to variance.

-Sometimes, you may find that testing your blood sugar twice in a row only seconds or minutes apart results in fairly similar results -- and other times, with the exact same meter, you could get readings that are different by 20 or 30 points.
+Sometimes, you may find that testing your blood sugar twice in a row only seconds or minutes apart results in fairly similar results -- and other times, with the exact same meter, you could get readings that are different by 20 or 30 points if your blood sugar is high.

 Why you shouldn’t use two different glucose meters at the same time